 - reflect on key themes

-- reassure participants of confidentiality protocols
+- thank participants and reassure them of confidentiality

 - clarify next steps in the consultation process.